Helping Local Authorities dramatically improve the cost and effectiveness of their passenger transport services.

 Where the Council provides transport:

-Undertake a fundamental review of the logistical effectiveness of those routes taking account of the special nature of the passengers
+Undertake a fundamental review of the logistical effectiveness of routes taking account of the special nature of the passengers

 Manage costs of supply